 NEW ORLEANS

-For around ten years now, I've been lucky enough to make a living helping both visitors and locals understand the place better through a combo of guided tours, audio, and video.
+For around ten years now, I've been lucky enough to make a living helping both visitors and locals understand the place better through a mix of guided tours, audio, and video.

 Recently, I've started creating videos again after a long hiatus from YouTube.
 My goal with these videos is to share a mix of practical guidance and my favorite stories from local history.
 For visitors, I hope to make your planning easier so you can focus on the wonder of getting to know this place.
 And for locals, I hope I can help make the familiar new again by sharing things you didn't already know.